-Released at the close of the 70s, Bad Girls was simultaneously a summing up of disco and offered a signpost to an electro-pop future.
+Released at the close of the Seventies, Bad Girls was simultaneously a summing up of disco and offered a signpost to an electro-pop future.

 With tracks -- more correctly, hits -- which segued seamlessly into one another (Hot Stuff to Bad Girls is an extraordinary double whammy to open with), it was clubland music with a pop heart.
 And, lest we forget, dynamite rock guitar on Hot Stuff from session whizzkid and Doobie Brothers/Steely Dan member Jeff "Skunk" Baxter.

-And Bad Girls was about sex, from the "Donna the Hooker" cover on in.
+And Bad Girls was about sex, from the "Donna as hooker" cover on in.

 Disco may have been a largely faceless music but you could hardly ignore the sultry Summer -- she looked stunning.